Converse vs Vans – Battle of The Classics

 Which is more affordable?

-When it comes to the price, both are fairly affordable at a price of $50-$60, but Converse is a little bit cheaper than Vans.
+When it comes to the price, both are generally priced in the mid-range at a price of $50-$60, making them affordable for most budgets.
+However, Converse is a little bit cheaper than Vans.

 For example, the Vans Old Skools are going for $60 whereas the Converse All-Star Ox are going for $55.